-To achieve these ends, we will take a multi-layered approach that engages a variety of stakeholders within the scientific ecosystem, including faculty, departments, institutions, professional societies, funding organizations, policy leaders, and more.
+This new TEAM-UP Together initiative builds on the TEAM-UP work and takes a multi-layered approach to addressing these barriers by engaging a variety of stakeholders within the scientific ecosystem, including faculty, departments, institutions, professional societies, funding organizations, policy leaders, and others to create systemic change.

 There are two main components of TEAM-UP Together: